INTRODUCTION

 3. The League reserves the right to increase this penalty as the situation warrants.
 The League will determine if the altercation is self defense or retaliation.
 Each incident will be dealt with on a case-by-case basis.

-4. SSUSA rules apply: The spot in the line-up vacated by the suspended player cannot be filled by another player.
-An out in the line-up occurs each time the removed player would have come to bat in that game.
+occurs each time the removed player would have come to bat in that

 REVIEW AND APPEAL PROCESS

-1. Game officials / managers will notify the League of the incident.
-The League will gather information and make a final decision.
+1. Game officials/managers will notify the League of the incident.
+The League will gather information pertaining to the incident for League review.

-2. The League will review the incident and may impose additional penalties if warranted, as outlined in the penalty sections.
-The manager and involved players will be notified by the League.
+2. The League will review the incident and make a final decision, and may impose additional penalties if warranted, as outlined in the Penalty Section.
+The manager and involved players will be notified by the League of the findings and decision(s).